 1) Location: Where Do I Want to Live in Retirement?

-Kurt had seen buddies move away to seaside and wine u.
-S. Retirement destinations and additionally visible some bounce back when they located them boring or lacking a lively network, for the reason that a lot of them are just vacation places with few full-time residents.
+Kurt had seen buddies move away to seaside and wine U.S. retirement destinations and additionally observed some bounce back when they found them boring or lacking a lively network, for the reason that many of them are just vacation places with few full-time residents.

 2) Healthcare: How Will I Pay for It?

-We did a Webinar on Retirement Healthcare, and one of the largest questions became, “What is a reasonable self-funded healthcare value for a couple in our past due 50s?
+We did a Webinar on Retirement Healthcare and one of the largest questions became, “What is a reasonable self-funded healthcare value for a couple in our past due 50s?
 What wide variety is cheap for inflation projection?”

 Once you’re 65, there are lots to take into account around how you’ll declare Medicare throughout